cafferychen777/MicrobiomeStat-Shiny/Readme.md

 ## Current Features and Future Plans

-Currently, the MicrobiomeStat Shiny application supports cross-sectional design analysis and visualization.
-We are actively working on expanding the tool's capabilities.
-In the near future, we plan to add support for paired samples and longitudinal data analysis.
+The MicrobiomeStat Shiny application now supports cross-sectional design analysis, paired samples, and longitudinal data analysis.
+We have successfully completed the development of these comprehensive modules.
+We are continuously working to enhance the tool's capabilities and expand its range of features.
+Stay tuned for future updates and improvements.

 ## Troubleshooting